Tag Archives: Refrigerated Meals Reviews

 The Packaging

 CookUnity meals come in a microwave and oven-safe tray made out of paper waste product with a plastic seal.
-They are not compostable, but CookUnity claims they are recyclable.
+They are not compostable, but CookUnity used to claim they were recyclable.
 However, while they have the recycle symbol on them, they don’t have a number.
 I am thus guessing they are not recyclable at all.
 It’s a pity, because if they used wax instead of plastic, they probably could be composted and would eliminate a lot of waste (though probably wouldn’t be oven safe).

 The meals trays are covered by a plastic film that you throw away, and come with a paper sleeve listing the ingredients and nutrition facts, as well as cooking instructions and date of expiration, which can be recycled.
 Some meals have sauces or vegetables in removable plastic containers within the trays.
 You are supposed to remove these before you cook them.
-These containers are usually recyclable, or you can was them and use them yourself.
+These containers are usually recyclable, or you can wash them and reuse them.

-CookUnity ships their meals inside an insulated bag, with 3 small freezer packs in the bottom and 3 in the top.
+CookUnity ships their meals inside an insulated bag, with small freezer packs in the bottom and/or top.
 The bag and freezer packs are picked up when you get your next set of meals.

 The Shipping & Delivery